Phone-GWP-group

 The introduction of EU legislation

-Reducing the environmental impact of packaging – and the waste it generates remains an important goal for the European Union.
+Reducing the environmental impact of packaging and the waste that it generates remains an essential goal for the European Union.

 This focus led to the introduction of the Packaging and Packaging Waste Directive 94/62/EC.